Albert0i/mariadb-vss-chinese/README.4.md

 3. [Fulltext Search in Chinese using Oracle 19c](README.3.md)
 4. [Fulltext Search in Chinese using Redis](README.4.md)

-As a last [bonus](README.cont.md), any RDBMS with capability of storing array of float and supports user defined function can be used to implement Vector Semantic Search so to speak, but performance may vary of course.
+As a last [bonus](README.cont.md), any RDBMS capable of storing array of float and supports user defined function can be used to implement Vector Semantic Search so to speak, but performance varies, of course.

 #### VII.
 Bibliograhy